CodeItQuick/CodeItQuick.github.io/_posts/2024-10-07-Gilded-Rose-Refactoring-Yet-Another-Try.md

 6. The fact the code is so difficult to read it made it necessary to write way more tests than if it were more plainly described
 7. I could probably delete some of my tests after the exercise was done
 8. There are a number of bugs in the code that should be fixed to bring it into alignment with the requirements document
-9. I concluded the idea of the exercise is threefold
-(1) write enough tests that we can stabilize the code
-(2) add the feature
-(3) remove any latent bugs

 # Testing Philosophy
 1. The loop is kind of immaterial to the testing.
 We only have to test the if statements, not the loop.
 So no need to increment multiple days.